-*Number of doses of multidrug therapy administered throughout the treatment.
+*Number of doses of multidrug therapy (MDT): total doses administered during treatment.

 & Time.
-For the Failure Group, it signifies the number of months between discharge from treatment and treatment failure.
-For the control group, the follow-up period in months from discharge from treatment until this work was carried out.
+For the failure treatment group, this refers to the number of months between MDT completion and the occurrence of treatment failure.
+For the control group, it indeicates the follow-up period in months from MDT completion until this work was conducted.

-1Bacilloscopic Index for the logarithmic scale of Ridley & Jopling.
+1Bacillary index represented on a logarithmic scale according to Ridley & Hilson.

-2Anti-PGL-I serology (IgM) by the ELISA method, considered positive if ≥ 1
+2Anti-PGL-I serology (IgM) measured by the ELISA method, with a positive result defined as ≥ 1.